Menu

 Stephen Eric Bronner Dissertation Award

-For an outstanding Political Science dissertation finished within the previous year of the APSA Meeting which exemplifies the commitment to use scholarship in the struggle for a better world.
-Deadline for nominations: April 1, 2022
+For an outstanding Political Science dissertation finished within the previous year of the APSA Meeting which exemplifies the commitment to use scholarship in the struggle to making the study of political science relevant to building a more democratic and egalitarian economic, social, and political order.
+Deadline for nominations: April 1, 2026

 Award Committee